amoahfrank/smart_meter_readerOCR/docs/Quick_Start_Guide.md

 ## Success Stories

-**"I deployed 50 units for water meter reading in remote locations.
-The system achieved 97% accuracy and 6 months battery life with solar charging."** - Municipal Water Authority

-**"Perfect for monitoring our industrial gas meters.
-The wireless connectivity and cloud integration saved us hours of manual readings."** - Manufacturing Company

 **"Great educational project!
 My students learned about computer vision, IoT, and embedded systems all in one project."** - University Professor

 ---